José Pichy Torres Zamora: Political career

 Since his youth, Torres Zamora showed a penchant for leadership.
 In 1991, he was Vice President of the PNP Youth in Jayuya.
 In 2001, he was vice president, and then President of the PNP in Jayuya.
 From 2005 to 2008, he was elected to the Municipal Assembly of the town, where he served as his party speaker.

 Torres Zamora ran for an election spot at the 2008 primaries but lost.
 However, in 2010, after Iris Miriam Ruíz was sworn in as Ombudswoman, Torres Zamora was called to fill the vacancy.
 He was sworn in on June 10, 2010.

 At the 2012 primaries, Torres Zamora received the support of his party to run again for the House of Representatives.
 He was the candidate with the second-most votes, after incumbent Speaker Jenniffer González.
 However, he was defeated at the general election.

 On December 26, 2012, Governor and President of the PNP Luis Fortuño appointed Torres Zamora as Secretary General of the party.

-On June 6, 2016 Torres Zamora was elected as one of the six at-large representative candidates of the New Progressive Party to participate in the 2016 General Elections.
+On June 6, 2016, Torres Zamora was elected as one of the six at-large representative candidates of the New Progressive Party to participate in the 2016 General Elections.
 He had the fourth-most votes in the primaries for at-large representative.

 In the 2016 General Election Torres Zamora was elected as one of the 11 Puerto Rico at-large Representatives, with the sixth-most votes.
 Later the NPP Caucus elected Pichy Torres Zamora as the new Speaker Pro-Tempore of the Puerto Rico House of Representatives.
-He was sworn in on January 2, 2017 as Puerto Rico Representative and elected Speaker Pro Tempore on January 9, 2017.
+He was sworn in on January 2, 2017, as Puerto Rico Representative and elected Speaker Pro Tempore on January 9, 2017.

+In September 2025, José Pichy Torres Zamora, along with progressive José Varella, introduced a legislative measure to create the position of vice governor in Puerto Rico.